Luxurious DIY Lotion Recipe

 Read my affiliate policy.

-If you are still using store-bought lotion on yourself or your family, there are super easy natural alternatives that are fun to make!
-This homemade lotion recipe has three basic ingredients and takes only ten minutes to whip together.
+If you’re still using store-bought lotion there are super easy natural alternatives that are fun to make!
+This DIY lotion recipe has three basic ingredients and only takes ten minutes to whip together.

 Once you master the base recipe, have fun customizing your lotion to your skin type, skin conditions, and desired scent!